PADAS/gundi-integration-onyesha/README.md

-# gundi-integration-action-runner
+# gundi-integration-onyesha
-Template repo for integration in Gundi v2.
+Demonstrator connector for Gundi v2.

 ## Usage
 - Fork this repo